Master of Science in Justice AdministrationMajor: JA

 - An original essay identifying the applicant's background, professional interests and goals.
 The essay should be 300-500 words and should allow the faculty to better understand the applicant's motivation and potential for graduate work.

-- Completed application for admission to the Graduate School, University of Louisville at http://graduate.louisville.edu/apply/.
+- Completed application for admission to the School of Interdisciplinary and Graduate Studies, University of Louisville at http://graduate.louisville.edu/apply/.

 - $60.00 application fee, check or money order made payable to the University of Louisville.